EliasLMann/CS3330-F21/backend/routes.md

 # Epic 8

-- [ ] 1 PUT restaurant sponsored for restaurant (user story for creating a ad with paywall - modified)
+- [ ] 1 PUT restaurant sponsored for restaurant (user story for creating a ad with paywall - modified) - Doesn't work when setting value to false
-- [ ] 1 GET sponsored restaurants
+- [x] 1 GET sponsored restaurants
 - [x] 2 PUT menuItem featured - melanie
 - [ ] 2 GET featured dishes for a given restaurant
 - [ ] 3 PUT isSponsored for a review by restaurantID and reviewID